Subscribe to get ACCT UK news in your inbox. We’ll send you updates on events, grant deadlines, challenge events and more.

-ACCT UK’s Rejuvenation Fund has helped thousands of young army cadets to continue their individual cadet experience and return to training this Summer after COVID-19 restrictions lifted.
+ACCT UK’s Rejuvenation Fund has helped thousands of young army cadets to continue their individual cadet experience and return to training.

 26 August 2021

 ACF Counties across the UK welcomed back young Army Cadets with a range of return to training support to aid wellbeing, supported by ACCT UK.
 Initiatives included cadet welcome packs, cadet fitness equipment, Virtual Reality headsets to support cadet downtime, music training equipment and more.